nowshad-hasan/cse-resources/guides/others.md

 * The Quality of Software [KAZ Software](https://kaz.com.bd/blog/2020/8/18/the-quality-of-software)
 * Making your software: Step 2 - Find software developers [KAZ Software](https://kaz.com.bd/blog/2020/7/29/making-your-software-step-2-find-software-developers)
 * Bangladeshi Developers: The Good, The Bad and The Ugly - Topu Newaj x Astha IT | The Sprint S2E2 [Youtube](https://youtu.be/Wk1_fNlXo0g?si=9TgyXegbcollWHhN)
+* The software engineering industry in 2024: what changed, why, and what is next (Craft Conference) [Youtube](https://youtu.be/VpPPHDxR9aM?si=ZLB8jq84q50sfhm0)

 ### Productivity